What To Know Before Installing A Shiplap Ceiling: Design Ideas

 Now that that’s done, you can start placing them.
 The same rule applies to shiplapping as to wood floors – placing the first board is probably the most important part.
 The chalk marks you made earlier are your best guide to ensure everything lines up the way you want.

-Some shiplap ceilings include beams under them rather starting on an already smooth ceiling, so you’ll want to work around or covering those, depending on the style you’re going for.
-It’s also important to keep space for any installments in the ceiling such as around ceiling fans or recessed lights.
+Some shiplap ceilings include beams under them rather than starting on an already smooth ceiling, so depending on the style you’re going for, you’ll want to work around or cover those.
+It’s also important to keep space for any installments in the ceiling, such as around ceiling fans or recessed lights.

-When you’re ready to place the boards, add a few lines of glue to the side that will lay against the ceiling.
-Then you’re ready to start driving nails into boards.
-A nail gun is an efficient way to get the job done when securing them to the ceiling.
+When you’re ready to place the boards, add a few lines of glue to the side that will lie against the ceiling.
+Then, you’re ready to start driving nails into them.
+A nail gun is an efficient way to secure them to the ceiling.

 The nail holes in the planks aren’t invisible, of course.
-So, after the ceiling is installed, you’re going to want to use something to fill them in.
-There are plenty of options and some of the most popular include caulk, wood filler, and painter’s putty.
+So, after the ceiling is installed, you will want to use something to fill them in.
+There are plenty of options, and some of the most popular include caulk, wood filler, and painter’s putty.
 Many homeowners choose to paint their shiplapping once it’s installed.

 Faux Shiplap